Mera Naam Hai Mohabbat

 Mere Naam Hai Mohabaat is a 1975 Pakistani romantic drama film.
 The film's story is inspired by Love Story (1970), which in turn was based on the novel of the same name by Eric Segal.
-It won the Nigar Award in 1975 for Best Film of the Year, with additional six awards in different categories.
+It won the Nigar Award in 1975 for Best Film of the Year, and awards in six other categories.
 The film was also released in China and became successful there.

 Babra Sharif rose to become one of the most popular actresses of Pakistani cinema for almost two decades following the success of this film.

 Plot summary

 This film is a story of a sad romantic girl who has cancer.
 She tries to hide this from her lover.
 Her family is unaware of this problem also.
 The lovers are very idealistic and truly in love with each other and this film also has a tragic end just like Love Story (1970).